 If the rescue group does not ask you to fill out questionnaires about your lifestyle or doesn’t ask to have a home visit, be wary and take special precautions.

-Could be a surrender from the previous owner, or pulled from a shelter.
+The Morkie could be a surrender from the previous owner or pulled from a shelter.

 What does the rescuer know about the dog’s temperament?